caarlos0/testfs/README.md

 This is a real FS, it only limits itself to a temporary directory and cleans after itself once the test is done.
 You also get a couple of helper methods to create the structure you need.

+## Other options

+If you don't mind testing against an in-memory implementation, the native `fstest.MemFS` is a good option.